 - Polymeric sand

-Once you gather these tools, here’s how to get started.
+Once you get these different tools, here’s how to get the job started.

 Steps To Complete